History of Naval Reactors

 DEVELOPING THE EARLY TECHNOLOGY

-Using information about nuclear reactors from efforts during World War II, three reactor approaches were initially considered by Naval Reactors for naval nuclear propulsion.
-By the summer of 1950, a gas-cooled reactor was shown to not be suitable:for naval ship propulsion.
+Using information about nuclear reactors from efforts during World War II and the work at Oak Ridge, three reactor approaches were initially considered by Naval Reactors for naval nuclear propulsion.
+By the summer of 1950, a gas-cooled reactor was shown to not be suitable for naval ship propulsion.
 However, a liquid metal cooled reactor (Mark A) and a pressurized water reactor (Mark I) approach were both found promising for development and carried through to full-scale prototype plants, and thereafter to shipboard application.
 Water coolant had significant advantages in that it has good heat transfer properties, is not hazardous or aggressively corrosive, and does not have violent chemical reactions with air.
 Water does not have any significant long-lived radioactive states, so after-shutdown radiation levels are low and personnel can safely and rapidly enter the reactor compartment to do maintenance within minutes after the reactor is shut down.
 As a result, a pressurized water reactor was selected for the first submarine NAUTILUS and a liquid metal reactor was selected used for the second submarine SEAWOLF.
 (2)

 Congress authorized funds for the Atomic Energy Commission to proceed in 1950 with construction of the land prototype of the NAUTILUS propulsion plant.
 Three years later, the prototype began operation.
 For the first time, a reactor produced energy in significant quantities and with the reliability needed to drive power machinery.
 The propulsion plant that was later installed in the submarine NAUTILUS was the same design as the one in the prototype.